Storing Your Boat

 A key component of boat ownership is the question of where to keep your boat when you're not using it.
 Budget, convenience and availability play into the equation and should be part of any pre-purchase discussion.

 You won't find a less-expensive way to keep a boat than storing it on a trailer in your driveway or backyard.
-A boat trailer has the added advantages of allowing you to boat on different bodies of water, to seize the random nice days in winter to fish or cruise and can save fees for winter boat storage.
+A boat trailer has the added advantages of allowing you to boat on different bodies of water and to seize random nice days.
 Be sure to check your vehicle owner's manual for safety rules, tips and complete instructions on boat towing capacity.
 This will help make sure you're selecting the appropriate boating equipment for the model you're buying.

-Another alternative for smaller boats is rack storage, or dry stacks.
+Another alternative for smaller boats is rack storage or dry stacks.
 A typical rack storage facility keeps your boat in a covered shed filled with trailer-like cradles.
-You call the facility a designated time before you want to go boating and they use a forklift or other lifting machine to retrieve and launch your boat.
+You call the facility before you want to go boating and they use a forklift or other lifting machine to retrieve and launch your boat at a designated time.
 When you come back, you tie it up, walk away and they return it to the shed.

 The Boat Marina Advantage

-For owners of larger boats, and owners of small boats who crave convenience, a boat marina slip is the best way to go.
+For owners of larger boats, and owners of small boats who crave convenience, buying or renting a boat marina slip is the best way to go.
 You drive your family and gear to the marina, load the boat, cast off the lines and go.
 Rates vary from state to state and marina to marina, but typically you'll be charged according to the length of your boat or the length of the slip.
-Boat marinas often have showers and bathrooms and offer winter storage and service options.
+Boat marinas sometimes offer winter storage, service options and amenities.
 The best marinas offer connections for electricity, wash down water, telephone, Internet and TV at the dock.
 Boat marinas can be great fun as well, with slip-holders often getting together for parties, cookouts or just friendly socializing.